Pitcher Injury Predictions

 the underlying mechanical inefficiencies that led to his elbow problems.

-Tim Lincecum's more subtle Inverted L
+I believe that Tim Lincecum's more subtle Inverted L

 explains his rapidly-vanishing velocity.
 Finally, it is my

 contention that pointing the ball to second base contributed to

 However, since mid-2008 I have shifted my focus from positions

 like the Inverted W to the more fundamental concept of

 It's the Timing, Stupid

 While I started out focused on the positions that pitchers get to

 and pass through, my work with a number of pro pitchers in 2008-2009, as well as